smartlook/smartlook.github.io/_docs/web/identify-visitor.md

 </script>
 ```

-**User ID** is unique number or string used to identify your user.
+**`user_id`** is a unique number or string used to identify your user.

-Following example assumes you are using a template used for rendering the final HTML in which you can pass in the information of current visitor.
+The next example assumes you are using a template used for rendering the final HTML in which you can pass information about the current visitor.
 Pairing your visitor with your internal identifier enables you to find this user in Smartlook by this identifier.

 {% include component/tables/docs/{{ page.title | slugify }}/visitor-information.html %}